Professor Mark G. Macklin

 Redefining the Holocene fluvial history of the Lugg catchment: New evidence from geomorphological investigations of the Lugg Valley in Herefordshire and its implications for alluvial archaeological studies., English Heritage2007.

 Historical rates of vertical channel instability dynamics on Welsh rivers.
-BGRG Annual Conference, Birmingham, United Kingdom, 01/01/2007.2007.
+BGRG Annual Conference, Birmingham, United Kingdom of Great Britain and Northern Ireland, 01/01/2007.2007.

 Past hydrological events related to understanding global change: An ICSU research project.
 CATENA pp. 2-13.
 Cadair2006.